patrickreed1994/Cardiac-SPECT-Image-Recognition/README.md

 Honestly, my algorithm can detect abnormalities with about 62-65% accuracy, but it's a starting point for making better diagnostic algorithms in the future.

+Written in C++.
 Credit for the dataset and test files belongs to the University of Irvine Machine Learning Repository.
-Data available here: https://archive.ics.uci.edu/ml/datasets/SPECT+Heart
+Data available here: https://archive.ics.uci.edu/ml/datasets/SPECT+Heart.
+Credit for my inspiration and knowledge goes to Prof. Michael Black.

 # Compiling the Project
 Navigate to the project out of your command line.
 Run: